janstrohschein/KOARCH/Big_Data_Platform/Docker/HMI/Plot/readme.md

 Line 20 specifies which function processes the incoming monitoring data.
 The associated function in `L1_C_Reporting` decodes the incoming messages, transforms the data into the schema that the plotting module expects, and sends the data to the Kafka topic.

-## Szenario 2
+## Scenario 2
 Please open `config.yml` and remove the comments from the lines 8, 9, 14, 15, 21 and 22.
 The containers need to be restarted, as shown in the section at the bottom, for the changes to come into effect.

-The results are presented in the figures below.
+The results are presented in the figures below and can be accessed via the browser at:\
+`localhost:8003/plotData/` and\
+`localhost:8003/plotMultipleData/`

 The first figure shows that the web interface adds new tabs for the additional data sources.

 <img src="./docs/szenario2_model_application_data.png">